ErikUu/astro/README.md

 #Astro
-Astro project recreates the Astroids game using Electron, JS, and Phaser.js.
+Astro recreates the Astroids game using Electron, JS, and Phaser.js.
+Astro is just a fun side project with the goal of recreating the Astroids game using previously mentioned technologies.

 ##todo
 - [x] Movement